Froidland/otm-bot/README.md

 **Note:** For development purposes, the user you use to connect to the database must have `CREATE`, `ALTER`, `DROP` and `REFERENCES ON *.*` privileges in order to create the tables.
 You can find more information about this [here](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database#shadow-database-user-permissions).

 Another option, although not recommended, is to run the migrations manually.
 You can find the migrations in the [prisma/migrations](prisma/migrations) directory.

+### Redis

+The bot uses BullMQ for queues and workers, this means that it needs to create the queues in Redis.
+Everything is handled automatically by the bot, you just need to make sure that the Redis instance is running and that the proper credentials are set in the `.env` file.
+If you are running the docker image as indicated in the [External dependencies](#external-dependencies) section, it is likely that you don't need to change anything because the default values should work.
+For more information about BullMQ, you can read the [official documentation](https://docs.bullmq.io/).

 # Running the bot
 After having installed all the dependencies and filled the environment variables, you can run the bot using the following command: